Hong Kong Street Art is something I had read about, but it was not something that I went looking out for. It came to me as I walked around the city.

 This is a sculpture based on Xylophone – it is set to the tune of China’s national anthem.
 It is also a piece of public furniture where you can sit and admire the tall skyscrapers on one side and the ocean on the other.

 This artist tried to tell us that we must sustain the environment for the butterflies.
 This reminded me of the Art Trail at Changi Airport.

-Lastly, I walked on the Hollywood Road with its Man Mo Temple, its street markets, its happening cafes and I came across some interesting street art:
+Lastly, I walked on Hollywood Road with its Man Mo Temple, its street markets, and its happening cafes and I came across some interesting artworks on the street:

-Cafes and restaurants on the streets connecting Hollywood road to upper or lower streets announced themselves with loud murals.
+Cafes and restaurants on the streets connecting Hollywood Road to the upper or lower streets announced themselves with loud murals.
 There was art standing on the street as statues.
 T

 All these works of art keep you engaged as you walk down the busy street.